 What is an Apprenticeship?

 If you are keen to continue learning, alongside working, then you might consider doing an apprenticeship.
 An Apprenticeship is a real job with training so you can earn while you learn and pick up recognised qualifications as you go.
-If you live in England and over 16 you can apply.
+If you live in England and are over 16 you can apply.
 They take between one and five years to complete and cover more than 1,500 job roles in a wide range of industries, from things like engineering to financial advice, veterinary nursing to accountancy, policing to cybersecurity.
-In recent years there has been a significant growth in Degree Apprenticeships in a whole range of specialisms such as Web Developer, Trainee Solicitor, Management, Contruction Site management, Aeronautical Engineering, Software Engineering, etc. Competiton for opportunities like these is very keen and you are advised to take up enrichment activities that will help you demonstrate the competencies employers are looking for such as leadership, team working, problem resolution and IT skills.
+In recent years there has been significant growth in Degree Apprenticeships in a whole range of specialisms such as Web Developer, Trainee Solicitor, Management, Construction Site Management, Aeronautical Engineering, Software Engineering, etc.

 - Earning a salary

 - Receiving free training

 - Gaining nationally recognised qualifications for the job role